1n3ffbl3/Binary_Addition/README.md

 ## Input Classifications

 What characteristics of your inputs are important for your solution?
-	- numbers:  We will assume that our fution will be passed numbers, so there's no need for handling types or conversions.
+	- numbers:  We will assume that our function will be passed numbers, so there's no need for handling types or conversions.
 Since all we need to do is add two numbers, and the numbers are coming in as numbers.
 While there are no theoretical difference between input classification, because of how JS handles type conversions and addition there are some cases we need to keep in mind:
 	* starting with a 0 or not
 	* negative or not
 	* decimals vs whole numbers - ignore that for now